 - 1.)
 OAP Festivals: Unlike theatre workshops and demonstrations where sessions deal with general topics, festivals are specific to and for the benefit of the specific OAP entries that are participating. - a.
-Schools are restricted to a total of four sessions at non-UIL contests or festivals per school year. - b.
+Schools are restricted to a total of FIVEsessions at non-UIL contests or festivals per school year.
+The minimum number of schools at a host site is not required.
+A school may bring a critic to their home campus.
+(NEW) - b.
 Three sessions may be scheduled during school days; however, only one non-UIL contest or festival session is permitted during any one school week. - c.
 Each session shall include a performance of the play and may not exceed two hours. - d.
-One additional festival may be scheduled on weekends or holidays. - e.
 During any school year, companies are restricted to no more than two sessions with the same critic per school year. - 2.)
 Professional Suppliers and Volunteers: Directors may obtain costumes from entities that will rent or loan costumes to all schools.
 Theatrical supply companies, parents or volunteers may construct or provide scenery, properties or costumes. - 3.)
 Workshops and Conventions: Directors and students may attend workshops and conventions.
 The League encourages these programs and urges your participation.
 Please contact the League office if you have questions regarding participating specific OAP workshops that may or not involve members of the OAP entry.